afarcome/LMrectangular/README.md

 library(xtable)

-Code for the general methods, with a readme giving explanations, is in folder.
+Code for the general methods, with a readme giving explanations, is in folder mainCode.

 To reproduce the main simulation studies in the paper, please read the readme files and execute code in folders: simulationsPers12, simulationsPers10, simulationsPers8.

-To reproduce the sensitivity analyses with respect to B and lambda, please
+To reproduce the sensitivity analyses with respect to B and lambda, please refer to folders sensitivityB and sensitivityLambda

-To download the data and/or reproduce the data analysis, please
+To download the data and/or reproduce the data analysis, please refer ti folder dataAnalysis